Lawmakers call for suspension of offshore wind activities after dead whale washes up in Brigantine

-A humpback whale was found on the north end of Brigantine Island Friday morning, the seventh dead whale to wash up on a state or New York beach since Dec.
+BRIGANTINE — A humpback whale was found on the north end of the island Friday morning, the seventh dead whale to wash up on a New Jersey or New York beach since Dec.
 12.

 The latest discovery led state and federal lawmakers representing South Jersey to call for the suspension of all offshore wind activities until a cause for the marine mammal deaths was determined.